- Technical Help

 • Institute of Sport and Recreation Management

-Most recently a European standard EN 13451-1:2011 has been introduced to provide guidelines on the corriect materials of construction for swimming pools.
+A European standard was introduced in 2011 to provide guidelines on the correct materials of construction for swimming pools, the latest version of which is BS EN 13451-1:2020 and can be obtained from here.
 The specific guidelines for stainless steels have been summarised by EuroInox and can be downloaded from here.

 Another initiative was taken in discussion with the Health and Safety Executive.
-This resulted in the issuing of a Sector Information Minute SIM 5/2002/18.
+This resulted in the issuing of a Sector Information Minute SIM 5/2002/18, which can be obtained here.
 This was issued in 2002.
 This document was circulated to everyone at local authority level having responsibility for the health and safety of public swimming pools.
 This can also be found on the HSE website.
 This important document suggests that a full “inventory” of stainless steel components should be made at each pool and inspection and maintenance programmes be set up.

-Individual swimming pool projects using stainless steel can be discussed with the BSSA Technical Advisor either by using the Technical Enquiry Form or by contacting him directly on 0114 292 2637.
+Individual swimming pool projects using stainless steel can be discussed with the BSSA Technical Advisor either by using the Technical Enquiry Form or by direct contact on 0114 551 8170.

 By far the bulk of stainless steel in swimming pools is used for its decorative properties and durability.
 For these applications, the key issue is not SCC but rather ensuring that the material retains its initial finish throughout its life.
 The standard stainless steels like 1.4301 (304) and 1.4401 (316) have proven effective in many pools.
 However, examples of badly stained stainless steel are reported from time to time and it is worth examining the factors which can cause this and the remedial action which might be taken.